sarnold/gwocss/README.rst

 own debug flags or override the user flags with configure to change debug or optimization settings.

-The basic requirement is a gfotran toolchain, ie, autotools and gcc built with FORTRAN support but should work with any modern Fortran compiler.
+The basic requirement is a fortran toolchain, ie, autotools and gcc built with fortran support but should work with any modern FORTRAN compiler.

 The FFLAGS are specific to gfortran, but the basic autoconf macros allow for several other Fortran compilers.
 You can override the FFLAGS on the command